iguana

 Iguana Be a Dragon

-It would be pretty cool to be an iguana, but the character in this story doesn't see it this way.
+The character in this story wants to be a different kind of animal.
 He has a distorted view of himself and believes his strengths fall short compared to all the other animals in his neighborhood.
 Using a little creativity, the iguana tries to become a big, fire-breathing dragon.
 Along this journey of self-discovery, he learns to embrace everything that makes him special.
 A fantastic book with a valuable lesson about being true to yourself.

 Bringing Back the Blue Iguana